Jira is getting a fresh new look and navigation

 Dependencies

-You can also define order in which your issues need to be done using dependencies.
-With these, you can indicate that an issue is reliant on another being completed first or that it needs to be completed before another one can begin.
+You can also define order in which your work items need to be done using dependencies.
+With these, you can indicate that a work item is reliant on another being completed first or that it needs to be completed before another one can begin.

 When referencing dependencies, your plan labels incoming dependencies with is blocked by, and outgoing dependencies with blocks.